 Amla is a magical fruit or vegetable which is has a number of medicinal properties.
 Also called Indian Gooseberry, it is a great source of Vitamin C and antioxidants.
-It also contains polyphenols that are believed to combat and protect against cancer-causing free radicals.
-A pool of iron, carotene, chromium and fibre along with antibacterial properties, Amla is an excellent source for maintaining healthy hair, boosting eyesight and ensuring smooth digestion.
+It also contains polyphenols that are believed to combat and protect you against cancer-causing free radicals.
+A pool of iron, carotene, chromium and fibre along with antibacterial properties, Amla is excellent for maintaining healthy hair, boosting eyesight and ensuring smooth digestion.

 Make this fruit or vegetables a part of your regular diet by infusing it in different recipes.
 Here is a list of some easy recipes that we hope will be helpful for you.

 In this recipe, boiled amla pieces are doused in sugar syrup and flavoured with cardamom.
 Prepare it in the winter months and make the most of it.

 How to Make Amla Murabba

 - Prick amla with a fork.
 Dissolve 1 tsp lime in water and soak amla overnight.

 - Wash it all and then repeat the above procedure.
 Wash it again.

 - Make a syrup with sugar, lemon juice and 6 cups of water.